-The medical industry is evolving, no matter the economic levels.
+The medical industry is evolving, and medical salaries are always changing.
 People need doctors, nurses, pharmacists and other medical staff for a good living.
-Here’s everything you need to know about salaries for medical professionals in 2019.
+Here’s everything you need to know about medical salaries in 2019.

 Medical specialists, physicians and nurses alike, have a noble professional trajectory.
 They adhere to the Hippocratic Oath or deontological rules, and swear to take care of patients as best they can in service of medicine.
 This is one of their main rewards, they are satisfied with their meaningful job, and the other is income.

 A medical professional shouldn’t define his or hers success by the number of zeros in their account.
 Still, it does help with their hectic professional lives of over 40h/week and anxiety levels to know they are taken care of financially, especially when over $200.000 in student loans are involved.

 Physician salaries continue to rise, but there are considerable gaps by gender, race and even location.
 There have been bigger salaries recorded in Central America and Southeast than in Southwest and Northeast.
 The US doctor salaries by specialty below depict a standard income per year.

 Of course, there are better paid medical domains, like plastic surgery, orthopedics, cardiology and lower earning specialties like family medicine, pediatrics and public health.
 Also, each year there are specialties more popular than others, like psychiatry or immunology.
 Mental health is on the rise, as is the attention to food allergies, especially in kids.

 Besides these factors, you should also consider public versus private practice jobs.
 It’s public knowledge that a self-employed physician will end up earning more than an employed one.
 Yet, if you’re dipping your toes into medicine, you’d better stick to a clinic or a hospital first.